 \subsubsection{Regions Of Interest (ROIs) Segmentation}

-The points of interest are those that correspond to the doors and the handles in the scene, which can be defined as those contained in the bounding boxes of the proposed object detection CNN.
-By separating the sets of points that are contained in each ROI, the amount of data to be processed is reduced significantly (Figure \ref{Fig3}).
-There is a direct correspondence between the pixels in the image and the point cloud indexes, if the latter is indexed according to its spatial distribution.
-Taking into account that the bounding boxes are usually provided in pixel coordinates, let $\mathcal{P}$ be the raw point cloud.
+The points of interest correspond to the doors and the handles in the scene, which can be defined as those in the bounding boxes of the object detection CNN.
+By separating the sets of points in each ROI, the amount of data to be processed is reduced significantly (Figure \ref{Fig3}).
+There is a direct correspondence between the pixels in the image and the point cloud indexes if the latter is indexed according to its spatial distribution.
+As the bounding boxes are usually provided in pixel coordinates, let $\mathcal{P}$ be the raw point cloud.
 Then, each ROI can be defined as follows:

 where $j$ is the point cloud index; $\text{width}$ is the image width in pixels, $x\in\left[x_{min},\;x_{max}\right]$ and $y\in\left[y_{min},\;y_{max}\right]$, being $\left(x_{min},y_{min}\right)$ and $\left(x_{max},y_{max}\right)$ two opposite corners of the bounding box in pixel coordinates.